 Prof. Dr. Dirk Riehle is the Professor for Open Source Software at the Friedrich-Alexander University of Erlangen-Nürnberg.
 Before joining academia, Riehle led the Open Source Research Group at SAP Labs, LLC, in Palo Alto, California (Silicon Valley).
 Before this, he was the co-founder of an on-demand business software startup in Berlin, Germany, which used agile methods and strategically employed open source software.
-Riehle is interested in open source software engineering and agile methods, complexity science and human collaboration, as well as software design.
+Riehle is interested in the principles of open collaboration, as found most notably in open source and inner source software engineering.
+He is also interested in agile methods, continuous delivery, complexity science, human collaboration, and software design.
+An important tenet of Riehle’s research is that it can (and has been) turned into successful software startups.
 Prof. Riehle holds a Ph.D. in computer science from ETH Zürich and an M.B.A. from Stanford Business School.
 He welcomes email at firstname.lastname@example.org, blogs at https://dirkriehle.com, and tweets as @dirkriehle.

-Riehle has published in leading journals and conferences, including the CACM, Computer, IEEE Software, OOPSLA, ICSE, and OSS.
+Riehle has published in leading ACM, IEEE, and other journals and conferences.
 His publication record comprises more than 50 peer-reviewed and well-cited academic papers.
-He is serving on the editorial boards of TPLoP, IJOSSP and IJODE and he has been a reviewer for many leading journals, transactions, and conferences on object orientation and software engineering, including ACM TOSEM, IEEE TSE, OOPSLA, ECOOP, and OSS.
-He is the founder and chairman of the steering committee of the International Symposium on Wikis and Open Collaboration conference series and a founding member of the steering committee of the Onward! conference series.
+He is a regular reviewer for leading journals including ACM TOSEM, IEEE TSE, etc. as well as German funding agencies, most notably the DFG (German NSF).
+He is the founder and chairman of the steering committee of the International Symposium on Open Collaboration conference series and a founding member of the steering committee of the Onward! conference series.
 He is a member emeritus of the board and prior treasurer of the Hillside Group, the U.S.-based non-profit behind the software patterns community.
 He is a frequent speaker at academic conferences and colloquia and industry events alike.